gamesbook/pyprototypr/docs/terminology.md

 However, in order to help with clarity, below is a reasonably comprehensive list of terms used in different places, grouped by what they affect.

-Note that some shapes, such as hexagons, have extensive customisation properties available; rather refer to their descriptions to understand what can be done in those cases.
+Note that some shapes, such as the `Hexagon`, have extensive customisation properties available; rather refer to their specific descriptions to understand what can be done in their cases.

 ## Table of Contents for Terms